Release Notes Templates and Full Guide

 Articles and blog posts.

-Web content sits on your website and allows you to really dive into detail with long-form content that can take the form of tutorials, how-tos, and more technical guides.
+Web content sits on your website and allows you to dive into detail with long-form content.
+It that can take the form of tutorials, how-tos, and technical guides.

-Web content has the added benefit of being indexed by search engines to allow your users to find release notes with a simple Google search.
-This is a double-edged sword; without the right online visibility, your release notes may not appear for the search terms you want them to, or worse yet, not appear on Google at all.
+Web content has the added benefit of being indexed by search engines.
+It will allow your users to find release notes with a simple Google search.
+This is a double-edged sword.
+Without the online visibility, your release notes may not appear for the search terms you want, or not appear on Google at all.

 Make sure your brand gets the visibility it deserves by incorporating SEO with Beamer’s helpful beginner guide.
-Here you can see our detailed look at the Zapier integration that helps our users really understand the changes and action them using a guide.
+Here you can see our detailed look at the Zapier integration.
+It helps our users really understand the changes and action them using a guide.

 - Avoid technical jargon – Speak in words your audience understands, and avoid using technical terms, abbreviations, or acronyms.